 Some bubble producers make a point of expressing the eco-friendly nature of their products on their labels.
 Bubbles are adaptable to weather conditions: whether it’s a windy day or dead calm, you can make bubbles fill the air.
 You can replicate the bubble formula with household soaps to lower the cost even further.
-And the augment these homemade solutions with other substances like glycerin to create longer-lasting, higher-flying bubble displays.
+And you can augment these homemade solutions with other substances like glycerin to create longer-lasting, higher-flying bubble displays.

-The notion of augmented bubble solution takes us to the proven concept of giant bubbles.
-Using hoops and other closed instruments of various sizes, you can create giant bubbles that are dazzling to watch and to make.
+The notion of an augmented bubble solution takes us to the proven concept of giant bubbles.
+Using hoops and other closed instruments of various sizes, you can create giant bubbles that are dazzling to watch and make.
 Few sights are as awe-inspiring as a bubble that completely encloses a large adult or the view of an undulating bubble rising above the ground and busting over laughing spectators.
 Whereas you can get giant balloons, they fall well short, trying to perform this trick.

-Another beautiful idea is the wildflower bomb: clay filled with wildflower seeds surrounded by tiny burlap clippings that can be thrown into a desolate area.
-Then, in the springtime, the area fills with flowers.
-Something that grows green forever once released from the hand is inevitably more eco friendly than waving goodbye to helium balloons forever.
+Another beautiful idea is the wildflower bomb: clay-filled eco-friendly options with wildflower seeds surrounded by tiny burlap clippings that you can throw into a desolate area.
+Then, in the springtime, the space fills with flowers.
+Once released from the hand, something that grows green forever is inevitably more eco-friendly than waving goodbye to helium balloons forever.

 This is a broad category of celebratory devices, most inexpensive or homemade, including various types of drums.
 A wooden spoon on the bottom of a stockpot makes an attention-getting drum.
 Drumming in unison requires little, if any, practice and is a time-tested way of expressing joyous excitement.
 Many people who would like to see an end to the ecologically unfriendly fireworks practice have recommended drumming as an alternative.

 If the celebration you’re planning involves someone making an entrance or celebrant processing in any way, an arch or arches are an elegant way to express the occasion’s specialness.
-Arches can be made in any color from paper decorations such as honeycomb balls, paper flowers, bunting, tissue paper pom-poms, stars, snowflakes, or dozens of other paper designs.
+You can make arches in any color from paper decorations such as honeycomb balls, paper flowers, bunting, tissue paper pom-poms, stars, snowflakes, or dozens of other paper designs.